scratchingmycranium/readingList/README.md

-# CompareBoxes
+# Reading List

-**Compare Boxes** is a Java app that asks the user to input a value, that represents the number of boxes the program will generate, and computes the perimeter of the randomly generated boxes.
-It then returns both a list of all boxes generated and the details of the largest box.
+**Reading List** is a Python program that uses HTML and Javascript for the front-end.
+This program is a basic reading list which has a sort and lookup feature.
+The lookup feature opens a browser and automatically searches google for the title and author.

 Created by: **Simcha Coleman**